hackingmaterials/matminer/README.rst

 2. Compare and plot experimentally band gaps from Citrine with computed values from Materials Project: `Notebook <https://github.com/hackingmaterials/MatMiner/blob/master/example_notebooks/experiment_vs_computed_bandgap.ipynb>`_

 You can also use the `Binder <http://mybinder.org/>`_ service (in beta) to launch an interactive notebook upon a click.
-Click the button below to open the tree structure of this repository and navigate to matminer/data_retrieval/example_notebooks to use/edit the notebook right away!
+Click the button below to open the tree structure of this repository and navigate to the folder **example_notebooks** in the current working directory to use/edit the above notebooks right away!
+To open/run/edit other notebooks, go to "File->Open" within the page and navigate to the notebook of your choice.

 .. image:: http://mybinder.org/badge.svg
    :target: http://mybinder.org/repo/hackingmaterials/MatMiner